ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ### DetailViewController
-This is just WkWebView displaying website or pdf stored in Firebase Storage.
+This ViewController just displays WkWebView based on URL that is injected in initialization method.
+Both website and pdf are displayed in this manner.